iterating/placenotes/readme.md

 ## Express server application

-### GraphQL API
+### The GraphQL API

-The Placenotes server includes a GraphQL API.
-The API is defined in the `server/models/graphqlSchema.js` file.
+The Placenotes server leverages GraphQL for its API, offering several advantages:

+1. Flexible data fetching: Clients can request exactly the data they need, reducing over-fetching and under-fetching.
+2. Strongly typed schema: Provides clear contract between client and server, enhancing development efficiency.
+3. Single endpoint: Simplifies API management and reduces network overhead.
+4. Real-time updates: Facilitates subscription-based features for live data.
+5. Introspection: Allows for self-documenting APIs, improving developer experience.

+These benefits make GraphQL an ideal choice for Placenotes' complex, interconnected data model and real-time features.

-### RESTful API
+### The REST API

 The Placenotes server is a RESTful API build on Express that supports the following actions: